kenshr/Music-Genre-Classification/README.md

 ## <a name="EDA">EDA</a>
 After preparing the data for modeling, I took some time to explore the metadata associated with the 8,000 songs from the dataset.
 The metadata consists of 51 features corresponding to anything from the engineer(s) who worked on the song to the song's wikipedia page (if any) to the song's licensing.
 It is quite sparse with just under a third of the features having information for less than 3,000 songs.

 I was interested in seeing how the songs were distributed based on when they were made.
 Using the "date_created" feature, I found that the earliest song in the dataset was made on 11/25/2008 while the last song was made on 3/24/2017.
 I then graphed the number of songs that came from each year per genre.
-2017 was omitted from the visualization since it contained so few tracks.
+2017 was omitted from the visualization since it contained very few tracks.

 <p align="center">
 <img src="imgs/tracks_per_genre_per_year.png">